openvinotoolkit/model_server/docs/mediapipe.md

     }
 }
 ```
-MediaPipe closes entire application when the index does not match.
-Therefore test the deployment for correct setting before deploying on production.
+MediaPipe closes entire application because there's no input stream with tag `LOOPBACK` and index `1` (correct index is `0`).
+Therefore, test the deployment for correct setting before deploying to production.